 Understanding AMH Test Results

 AMH test results help evaluate your fertility health.
 A result is considered ‘normal’ based on age-specific AMH levels.
-For instance, what is a good AMH level for an IVF procedure might differ from what’s considered normal for natural conception.
+For instance, a good AMH level for an IVF procedure might differ from what’s considered normal for natural conception.
 AMH is just one indicator of fertility and doesn’t give a complete picture on its own.
-There are other factors, such as the quality of the eggs and overall reproductive health, are also crucial.
+There are other crucial factors, such as the quality of the eggs and overall reproductive health.
 Fertility specialists will consider AMH levels alongside other tests and personal factors to determine the best approach for fertility treatments.

 Getting Pregnant With Low AMH